prototypefund/Digital_Bargeld-docs/impl-mint.rst

 Incoming transactions to the mint's provider result in the creation or update of reserves, identified by their withdrawal key.

-The command line tool `taler-mint-modpurse` allows create and add money to reserves in the mint's database.
+The command line tool `taler-mint-reservemod` allows create and add money to reserves in the mint's database.

 -------------------